 Legend of the Shisa

-Shisa, the lionlike talismans protecting doorways and adorning rooftops throughout the islands, have quite a history.
-It's said that during the reign of one of the ancient Ryukyu kings a terrible dragon was terrorizing Naha, destroying settlements and devouring townsfolk.
+Shisa, the lionlike talismans can be seen protecting doorways and adorning rooftops throughout the islands.
+It's said that during the reign of one of the ancient Ryukyu kings a dragon was terrorizing Naha, destroying settlements and devouring townsfolk.
 When the king encountered the dragon, a local shaman and his boy gave the king some advice they had received in dreams.
-The boy took hold of a pendant the king wore around his neck, a lion-like figurine that had been a gift from a Chinese emissary.
-Held aloft toward the dragon, the figure produced such a ferocious roar, so powerful it toppled boulders from the heavens to pin the dragon to the shallow seabed, where it died and became part of the islands, now a park near Naha.
+The boy took hold of a pendant the king wore around his neck, a lionlike figurine that had been a gift from a Chinese emissary.
+Held aloft toward the dragon, the figure produced a ferocious roar, so powerful it toppled boulders from the heavens to pin the dragon to the shallow seabed, where it died and became part of the islands, now a park near Naha.

-These days shisa are Okinawa's most iconic image.
-Homes and businesses display them in pairs, one on either side of their entranceways, the open-mouthed one scaring off evil spirits, the closed-mouth partner keeping in good spirits.
-These good-luck totems are popular souvenirs and come in many shapes, materials, and colors; which style you display will depend on the character of your home.
+These days, shisa are Okinawa's most iconic image.
+Homes and businesses display them in pairs, one on either side of their entryways, the open-mouth one scaring off evil spirits, the closed-mouth partner keeping in good spirits.
+These good-luck totems are popular souvenirs and come in many shapes, materials, and colors.